Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Questions
 - Ask the investigators questions like: "What is going on in your head?
 How does that make you feel?
 How do you respond?
 What are you doing?
 What should be done about this?"
 - Employ Jason Cordova's [Paint The Scene](https://www.gauntlet-rpg.com/blog/paint-the-scene) technique: "if there is an idea, theme, or visual motif that is particularly important for an encounter or scene, ask the players what their characters observe in the scene that reinforces that idea, theme, or motif."
-- At the end of each session, ask everyone at the table to recount a memorable moment in the game or commend another player for a cool idea or great role-playing (see Lu Quade's [Stars and Wishes](https://www.gauntlet-rpg.com/blog/stars-and-wishes)).
+- At the end of each session, ask everyone at the table to recount a memorable moment in the game or commend another player for a cool idea or great role-playing.
+Then, ask everyone what they would like to see in future sessions (see Lu Quade's [Stars and Wishes](https://www.gauntlet-rpg.com/blog/stars-and-wishes)).
 - Conclude scenarios with an epilogue where each player gets to frame a short scene about their investigator after the events of the scenario.

 ### Pacing